Men Rock Pink

 Raising Awareness For Breast Cancer

-(Memphis, TN), November 2, 2017 – Men don’t typically have a big voice in the fight against breast cancer, but the American Cancer Society is changing that by partnering with prominent local businessmen, health care professionals, and public servants.
+(Memphis, TN) – Men don’t typically have a big voice in the fight against breast cancer, but the American Cancer Society is changing that by partnering with prominent local businessmen, health care professionals, and public servants.

 “We’ve got some guys on board who are doing really fantastic things with their campaign,” said Tracy Trotter, ACS senior community manager.
 “We feel like every year we get such an elite group of men who are willing to lend their name and their voices to the fight against breast cancer.”

 The 27 men wore pink every day during October, which is designated as Breast Cancer Awareness Month.

 “Pink is a conversation starter, and then the men are able to talk about what they are doing this month,” Trotter said.
 “It also reminds the guys themselves to be talking about it in their social circles, at board meetings, and other places where they are interacting with people during the entire month.”